ska-sa/spead2/doc/tutorial/tut-9-recv-memory-pool.rst

 Even when the heap size is small enough for the libc memory allocator to retain and reuse buffers for heaps, using a spead2 memory pool can be beneficial to the startup performance.
-Without it, the first few heaps will still require memory to be allocated from the OS then faulted in, and can cause initial heaps to be lost.
+Without it, the first few heaps will still require memory to be allocated from the OS then paged in, and can cause initial heaps to be lost.
 The memory pool writes to its buffers when it is constructed, which ensures that they are already paged in when the first data is received.
 On the other hand, a memory pool adds some overhead, so